 - 1. No Impact Projects.
-The temporary moratorium extended by this Ordinance does not apply to a Project that does not: - Impact Water Supply and/or Capacity; and - Require land use modifications inconsistent with the updated Comprehensive Plan.
+The temporary moratorium extended by this Ordinance does not apply to a Project that does not: - Impact Water Supply and/or Capacity; and

 To make a determination of whether a Project is no impact as listed, an applicant shall apply for an exception to the moratorium.